Wilfongjt/lb-sourdough/README.md

 # Example: Woden API
 The Germanic chief god, distributor of talents, wisdom and war.
 In this case, Woden distributes access and permissions via JSON Web Tokens.
 The origin, the begining, the start.
-The perfect name.
+Woden, the perfect name.

 ## Starter Token
 The starter-token authorizes access to the signin function of the Woden API.